codebar/tutorials/html/lesson7/tutorial.md

 We can now use this main div to give the content a little breathing space.
 In your css, select main and give it 10px padding.
 Since main comes before figure the main selector should be above figure it in your css.

 Refresh again, that's better!
 Have a go at dragging out the width of the browser window in your device toolbar.
 You will notice that those images get a little on the large side.
 Not only does this look odd but it could cause the images to become pixelated if they stretch to above their natural size, so we're going to give the image holder (in this case figure) a max width.
 Let's make it `max-width: 300px;`.
-Because we have the `margin:0 auto` in there already, this will mean that the image will stretch until it becomes 300px wide then it will sit in the middle of its space.
+Because we have the `margin: 0 auto` in there already, this will mean that the image will stretch until it becomes 300px wide then it will sit in the middle of its space.
 Try it out and drag the width out.

-That's our text looking good, so next up is the References list.
-You can style these as you wish, the important thing here is that they stretch the full width of the page, which, if you use the inspect tool, you will notice that they already do!
+That's our text looking good, next up is the References list.
+You can style these as you wish, the important thing here is that they stretch the full width of the page, which, if you use the inspect tool, you will notice that they already do.

 Here are some styles if you don't want to style it yourself.